portdebarcelona/OpenInfoAPI-Ports/docs/decisions.md

   - `messageCode`: Code error description
   - `message`: Error description
   - `timestamp`: timestamp of error occurrence
-- MAY include the most precise code, from the list of HTML status codes, that identifies the error returned by a server on a client's request.
+- MAY include the most precise code, from the list of HTML status codes, that identifies the error returned by a server on a client's request and will help users to know what is going on – whether the request is successful, or if it fails, or something else.

+## Data types
+  - MUST reuse schema.org data types when possible.

+### Entities and attributes
+  - `Entities` represent a thing.
+Entities include a semantic type that describes the type of thing represented by the entity.
+  - Some examples of entities are: Person, Company, Building, Ship, Container...
+  - `Attributes` are properties of entities, where a property is a combination of an attribute and its value.
+  - Attributes describe the current state of the entity they belong to.
+  - The naming convention for attibutes MUST be `camelCase`.

+### Collections
+- Collections MUST be identified with plural nouns.
+E.g. `portGates` is a collection with several entities named `portGate`.